jwtk/jjwt/README.md

 This is an example showing how to digitally sign and verify a JWT using the Elliptic Curve Digital Signature Algorithm.
 The JWT specifications define [3 standard ECDSA signing algorithms](#jws-alg):

-* `ES256`: ECDSA on NIST curve "P-256" and SHA-256.
+* `ES256`: ECDSA using P-256 and SHA-256.
 This requires an EC Key exactly 256 bits (32 bytes) long.
-* `ES384`: ECDSA on NIST curve "P-384" and SHA-384.
+* `ES384`: ECDSA using P-384 and SHA-384.
 This requires an EC Key exactly 384 bits (48 bytes) long.
-* `ES512`: ECDSA on NIST curve "P-521" and SHA-512.
+* `ES512`: ECDSA using P-521 and SHA-512.
 This requires an EC Key exactly 521 bits (65 or 66 bytes depending on format) long.

 In this example, Bob will sign a JWT using his EC private key, and Alice can verify it came from Bob using Bob's EC public key: